programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 Another problem with the sentence is hyphens.
 While Tesseract correctly transcribed the hyphens, neither Tesseract nor Yandex understood their purpose.
 While the hyphen tells the reader to follow the word onto the next line, both programs treated the two halves as seperate words.
 Obviously you can delete the hyphens individually, but that is tedious.
 One way to deal with this is to create a small [regex](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) to delete the hyphen and join the two lines.

 In addition to the hyphen and the abbreviation, Tesseract identified two "а"'s as "@"'s in our sentence about owls.
-Considering [email](https://en.wikipedia.org/wiki/Email) did not exist until the early 1960's, it is safe to assume that any "@"'s in the document are incorrectly identified as "а"'s.
-Therefore we can either use a regex or your text edit's Find and Replace function to make the substitutions.
+Considering [email](https://en.wikipedia.org/wiki/Email) did not exist until the early 1960's, it is safe to assume that any "@"'s appearing in the document are in fact incorrectly recognized as "а"'s.
+Therefore we can either use a regex or your text editor's Find and Replace function to make the substitutions accordingly.

 You can also use the Bash command [sed](https://en.wikipedia.org/wiki/Sed) to edit your document.
 For example, the `sed` script `sed s/@/а/g DOCUMENT.txt` will find all '@' characters and replace them with 'а'.